-Ever since I was born I have had numerous health problems.
+Ever since I was born I have had numerous health problems and had to take sonus complete daily.
 Not sure why.
 Maybe I’m just lucky!
 It has taken a lot of learning and using many different techniques to be the best I can be.
 Even with all of the methods I have implemented and knowledge I have gathered, as I write this I have a bad staph infection.
 Oops, I just remembered I have to take my medicine, be right back.

 Okay, I’m back.
 Sorry I took so long but I also needed to make some tea – The Spice Is Right from David’s Tea.
 Yummy.

 Before I spill, I want to make it clear that my life is wonderful.
 I am so incredibly blessed to be married, have an awesome son, great dog, beautiful home, be able to work from home, and just to be alive!
 But it sure wasn’t easy getting to where I am today and some days are still quite a struggle.